tliron/go-kutil/ard/README.md

 ### JSON

 JSON can be read into ARD.
-However, because JSON has fewer types and more limitations than YAML (no integers, only floats; map keys can only be strings), ARD will lose some type information when translated into JSON.
+However, because JSON has fewer types and more limitations than YAML (no integers, only floats; map keys can only be strings), ARD will lose quite a bit of type information when translated into JSON.

 We can overcome this challenge by extending JSON with some conventions for encoding extra types.
 See [our conventions here](cjson.go) or